sebastianxcf/mastermind-api/README.md

 Spring Boot is an awesome framework to quickly build an Rest based Application.
 For persistence I used Spring data using h2 in memory database.

+## Notes

+This implementation is a little variation of the original Mastermind game, with the following modifications:

+There is no limit to the number of guesses You can play differents games at the same time by switching the game id.

 ## Authors

 * **Sebastian Castellanos** - *Initial work* - [Sebastianxcf](https://github.com/sebastianxcf)